Assault and Battery Defense Lawyer

 What is the law on Aggravated Battery in Kansas?

-(C) knowingly causing physical contact with another person when done in a rude, insulting or angry manner with a deadly weapon, or in any manner whereby great bodily harm, disfigurement or death can be inflicted; (this type of aggravated battery is a severity level 7, person felony)
+Section (1)(C): Knowingly causing physical contact in a rude, insulting, or angry manner with a deadly weapon or in a manner that can inflict great bodily harm, disfigurement, or death (Severity Level 7, Person Felony).

 Simple Assault

-Example : Bob and John were drinking at a local bar.
-Words were exchanged, and Bob jumps up and acts like he is going to punch John in the face.
+Bob and John are drinking at a local bar.
+Words are exchanged, and Bob jumps up, acting like he’s going to punch John in the face.
 John sees the punch coming and backs up.
 Bob has just committed a simple assault.

 Aggravated Assault

-Example 1: A large fight breaks out at a local bar.
-Bob picks up a beer bottle and breaks it, then uses the broken bottle to threaten John.
+A large fight breaks out at a local bar.
+Bob picks up a beer bottle, breaks it, and uses the broken bottle to threaten John.
 Bob could be charged with aggravated assault for using the beer bottle as a weapon.

-Example 2.
-Same scenario as above only instead of hitting John with a beer bottle, Bob raises his shirt and shows John that he has a gun.
-Bob lowers his shirt and makes a threatening hand gesture directed at John.
-Even though Bob doesn’t physically touch John, Bob could be charged with aggravated assault for making threats while possessing a deadly weapon.
+In the same scenario, Bob raises his shirt to show John that he has a gun, making threatening hand gestures without physically touching John.
+Bob could be charged with aggravated assault for making threats while possessing a deadly weapon.

-Slight variations in circumstances can have a dramatic impact on the type of assault and state prosecutors work hard to prove intent.
-Only an experienced criminal defense attorney can provide trusted insight into understanding and evaluating the circumstances surrounding your charges.
+Slight variations in circumstances can dramatically impact the type of assault charge and the outcome of the case.
+Only an experienced aggravated battery lawyer can provide trusted insight into understanding and evaluating the circumstances surrounding your charges.

 What are the different types of Battery?

-There are several different types of battery and the severity of the charge and possible punishment varies significantly on the actions of the defendant as well as the harm done to the alleged victim.
+There are several different types of battery, and the severity of the charge and possible punishment varies significantly depending on the actions of the defendant as well as the harm done to the alleged victim.

 Simple Battery

-Example : Bob and John were drinking at a local bar.
-Words were exchanged, and Bob jumps up and pokes John with his finger and tells him to "back the fuck off". l John calls the police.
-Bob has just committed a simple battery.
-Even though no harm was done to John, Bob touched John in a rude angry or insulting manner.
+Bob and John are drinking at a local bar.
+Words are exchanged, and Bob jumps up, pokes John with his finger, and tells him to "back the fuck off."
+John calls the police.
+Bob has just committed a simple battery, even though no harm was done to John.

 Aggravated Battery

-Example 1: A large fight breaks out at a local bar.
-Bob picks up a beer bottle and hits John in the head.
-John needed stitches.
-Bob could be charged with aggravated battery for using the beer bottle as a weapon.
-(This would be an Agg Batt with Great Bodily Harm, a level 4 person felony)
+A large fight breaks out at a local bar.
+Bob picks up a beer bottle and hits John in the head, requiring stitches.
+Bob could be charged with aggravated battery for using the beer bottle as a weapon (Severity Level 4, Person Felony).

 Protect Your Rights and Future